-- Once for time, week and date
+- Once for time, time/week and date,

-- Twice for indoor temperature

-- Three for rainfall
+- Twice for rainfall

-- Four for outdoor dew point temperature
+- Three for outdoor dew point temperature

-- Five for wind average - Six for pressure - 1.Time, Time/Week and Date.
+- ◆ Four for wind average

+- ◆ Five for pressure

+- 1. Time, Time/Week and Date.
 Press the CHANNEL/+ or MAX/MIN/ key to toggle between time, time/week and date. - 2.
-Indoor Temperature.
-Press the CHANNEL/+ or MAX/MIN/- key to toggle between temperature and dew point. - 3.
 Rainfall.
-Press the CHANNEL/+ or MAX/MIN/ key to toggle between rate, 1h, daily, week, month and total.
-To clear the total rain, press the CHANNEL/+ or MAX/MIN/ button until total rain is displayed.
+Press the CHANNEL/+ or MAX/MIN/ key to toggle between rate,1h, daily, week, month and total. - To clear the total rain, press the CHANNEL/+ or MAX/MIN/-button until total rain is displayed.
 The total rain will flash.
-Press and hold the SET button for five seconds until total rain reads 0.0. - 4.
+Press and hold the SET button for five seconds until total rain reads 0.0. - 3.
 Outdoor Dew Point.
-Press the CHANNEL/+ or MAX/MIN/key to toggle between AT (Apparent Temperature) and dew point. - 5.
+Press the CHANNEL/+ or MAX/MIN/- key to toggle between AT (Apparent Temperature) and dew point. - 4.
 Wind Average.
-Press the CHANNEL/+ or MAX/MIN/- key to toggle between current, 2mins and 10 minutes. - 6.
+Press the CHANNEL/+ or MAX/MIN/ key to toggle between current, 2mins and 10 minutes. - 5.
 Absolute Pressure and Relative Pressure.
-Press the CHANNEL/+ or MAX/MIN/- key to toggle between absolute pressure and relative pressure.
+Press the CHANNEL/+ or MAX/MIN/ key to toggle between absolute pressure and relative pressure.